Akryum/vue-virtual-scroller/README.md

 Also, you need to set the size of the virtual-scroller element and the items elements (for example, with CSS).
 All items should have the same height to prevent display glitches.

+> The browsers have a height limitation on DOM elements, it means that currently the virtual scroller can't display more than ~500k items depending on the browser.

 # Example

 ```html